DograSurbhi/Map-Reduce-Program-for-finding-Flight-Connections/README.md

 Each line of the output of your MapReduce program should have the following format:
 Year/month/day F1’s flight number F2s flight number F1’s origin F1’sdestination     F2’s destination F1’s scheduled arrival time F2’s scheduled departure time

-The the source code has Mapper, reducer, and driver classes. driver class is FlightDriver.java
+The zip file has source code which includes Mapper, reducer, and driver classes.
+Driver class is FlightDriver.java

 To run the code copy the full dataset to your Hadoop distributed file system.
 Then run your program for the entire dataset on yarn cluster.